mrlem/android-arch/README.md

 Provides a set of tools to make it easy to create clean android applications.

-To get started, go to https://github.com/mrlem/android-arch.
+To get started, go to the [Android architecture template](https://github.com/mrlem/android-arch-template).